Best Caribbean Islands: How to Choose the Right One for Your Trip

 Ease once in destination | Taxis and transfers are easy |

 Accommodations | Nassau/Paradise Island: Atlantis and Baha Mar mega resorts and waterparks (NOT All-Inclusive).
 Sandals Royal Bahamian ADULT-only All-Inclusive.
 Plus many smaller lodging options.
-Exuma: Very few resorts - Sandals Emerald Bay ADULT All-Inclusive, Grand Isle Resort and February Point (family properties). |
+Exuma: Very few resorts - Beaches Exuma family All-Inclusive (under construction), Grand Isle Resort and February Point (family properties). |

 Best beach | Harbour Island's Pink Sand Beach - 2.5 hour boat ride from Nassau.
 Harbour Island is considered the Nantucket of the Bahamas. |